 For researchers, this land ownership translates into needing permits and permission, often from multiple entities for the same land area.
 With the exception of Barrow and near communities, where CPS does assist with North Slope Borough and UIC permitting, obtaining these permits and approvals is the responsibility of the research team.

 Researchers may also be asked to assist NSF in documenting their projects’ compliance with the National Environmental Policy Act (NEPA).
-For more information on NEPA, please download the OPP Office of Safety and Health letter.
+For more information on NEPA, please visit the Environmental Compliance Section of our website.

 Obtaining the correct permits and documentation can take many months and is best begun as soon as you receive funding.